pillmuncher/yogic.cs/README.md

 ## **How to use it:**

-Just write functions lthat take in Variables and other values like in the example above, and return monadic functions of type ``Mf``, constructed by composing your functions with the combinator functions provided by this module, and start the resolution by giving an initial function, a so-called
+Just write functions that take in Variables and other values like in the example above, and return monadic functions of type ``Mf``, constructed by composing your functions with the combinator functions provided by this module, and start the resolution by giving an initial function, a so-called